Abhiramikannan/UST-Observability/AWS Migration Project/NPE/01_Architecture.md

 -----------------------------------------------
 1. 15 mins scheduled eventbridge rule for calling describehosts API .
 2. Eventbased trigger for aws health events and cloudtrail events.
+3. The lambda will assume role in DH account 2  from DH account 1 to fetch the describehosts API call and sent to the cloudwatch log group.
+Also which will hit the adx and fetch the application name details and other tags and build a mapping , save to s3 bucket.
+4. Also the health events from DH 2 is sent to the default bus of Dh account 1 and from there the eventbridge rule is used to sent the events to cloudwatch log group.
+5. Cloudtrail events from Dh 2 is also sending to default bus of DH account 1 and from there it will be sent to the cloudwatch log group.
+6. The log group for the aws health events and cloudtrail events are same.
+7. The lambda log group is different.

 15 mins trigger:
 -------------------------